Are Jeremy And Audrey Roloff Refusing Help From Amy Roloff? Fans Think Lack Of Photos Are A Clue

 Our precious baby girl – Ember Jean Roloff – is finally here!!!
 7.13 lbs 20.25" long and born on September 10th.
 Wow.
 Natural labor was the hardest thing I've ever done, but holding our baby for the first time was undeniably the most empowering and rewarding moment of my life.
 Of course, I wrote "always more" on my hand when I went into labor, but never have these words carried more meaning.
 The whole time I just kept reminding myself of the MORE that was within me through Christ – that I could keep enduring, surrendering, trusting, and pushing more and more because of Christ's strength within me.
 The second she was out of my belly and into my arms, the tears of pain ceased, and Jeremy and I looked at our daughter and each other with tears of uncontainable joy.
 We are in complete awe of the miracle of life, and feeling so blessed to be entrusted with such a beautiful daughter.
 Sweet little Ember, may you always be a light in the darkness, glowing in all you do, enduring, feirce, and hard to extinguish;) May you always believe in the more that is within you, and when stoked and kindled by your Creator – may you be able to burn and glow even MORE than you ever could on you own ????
 We love you so much Ember Jean Roloff.
 Thank you for making us "mom and dad" 😉 ????pc: @juliagreenphotography #journeyofjerandauj #emberjean #alwaysmore

 Do you think Jer and Auj Roloff intentionally asked Amy to keep her distance?
 Is Amy just too busy to lend a hand in the care of her new grandchild?
-Sound off in the comments below!
+Sound off in the comments below.

 [Featured Image by Tori Roloff/Instagram]